Having brown tips on spider plants?

 7 simple steps to prevent brown tips on spider plants once and for all, and 5 common reasons why the browning occurs in the first place.

 Armed with this information, you won’t feel helpless when this problem appears.
-After all, the beauty of spider plants lies in their remarkable leaves and you don’t anything to harm them.
+After all, the beauty of spider plants lies in their remarkable leaves and you don’t want to do anything to harm them, do you?

 I hope this helps.